jamie2210/C1_MS2_DCG/README.md

 #### Navigation Buttons & Character Images (Navigation buttons featured on all pages)
 - Both the Batman and Riddler characters are that of The Batman animated series, which the games are based on.
-- Navigation buttons are featured on all pages, they all have squared edges to represent sections and comments of a comic.
+- Navigation buttons are featured on all pages; they all have squared edges to represent sections and comments of a comic.
 - Link to each game and the home page.
 - It allows users to easily navigate through the website.
-- The buttons are animated depending on which page they are on, matching the themes .
+- The buttons are animated depending on which page they are on, matching the themes.
 - User stories covered: 2, 5, & 16.

 <details><summary>Buttons & Characters</summary>